kunjee17/fnconf18-scaling-elmish-app/slides/index.md

 ' And I personally feel that every Functional Programming language should have similar kind of stack.
 ' Then there is What the F# podcast, Where I and Alfonso Garcia Caro was talking about Elmish.
 ' There is also a link for fulma
-' And the obvious fable link.
+' Balero is recently released, framework where you code in Elmish pattern and it will deploy your code in web-assembly ' And the obvious fable link.
 Do try out Fable REPL, it is compiling whole F# code in the browser itself.
 So, your code will totally work in offline mode.

 ---